Male Flemish Giant

 A little bit about meWe are two bunny brothers looking for a new home together.
-We are half flemish giants so would love a home with lots of room to run around and play, as well as grow into as we get bigger!
+We are half Flemish giants so would love a home with lots of room to run around and play, as well as grow into as we get bigger!
 We are very friendly and will run up to you to say hello, especially if you have some herbs for us to nibble on.
 We are out in a foster home currently, not in the SPCA centre, so please apply to adopt us or get in touch with the Palmerston North centre to make arrangements to meet and adopt us!

 1. Can you care for a companion animal for their whole life?

 - The average lifespan of dogs and cats is around 12 years but some dogs and cats can live 20 years or more!